Posttraumatic Stress Disorder Treatment with Ketamine

 Medically-supervised Ketamine infusion therapy is now available to those suffering from PTSD, and prospects for recovery look good.
 Study results indicate that blocking NMDA glutamate receptors with Ketamine, particularly in the area of the brain dealing with emotion and long-term memory, bridges over deeply held thought and fear patterns, freeing patients from long term effects of traumatic memories.
 Patients who have received Ketamine infusions have also seen a rapid reduction or cessation of suicidal thoughts, and relief from depression and anxiety, all symptoms that often co-exist with PTSD.

 Arizona Ketamine Treatment and Research Institute (AKTARI) has an active treatment program for PTSD.
 We offer medically-supervised Ketamine infusion therapy to individuals suffering from this disorder, including military personnel, veterans, and trauma victims.
 Appointments for treatments are available Monday-Friday, between 8:00 a.m. and 5:00 p.m.
-Contact us or call us at 480-626–2727 for more information regarding PTSD Treatment.
+Contact us or call us at 480-626–2727 for more information regarding Ketamine for PTSD.
 There is hope and there is help using this innovative new treatment for PTSD.

 “Our results provide the first evidence that a single dose of IV Ketamine was associated with rapid reduction of core PTSD symptoms and reduction in comorbid depressive symptoms.”